DiamondLightSource/ulims-json-schemas/README.md

   where the first is easiest.

   * **standalone** - have properties and no external references.
-A build for low level schema (like empty) appears to does almost nothing.
+A build for low level schema (like empty) appears to do almost nothing.
 This type is how most schema will start until reuse patterns emerge.
 Folder *sroot/zdemo/pattern1/child/three* is example.